flutter/website/platform-channels.md

 Next, we invoke a method on the method channel, specifying the concrete method to call via the String identifier `getBatteryLevel`.
-The call may fail -- for example if the platform does not support the platform API (such as when running in a simulator), so we wrap the `invokeMethod` call in a try-catch statement:
+The call may fail -- for example if the platform does not support the platform API (such as when running in a simulator), so we wrap the `invokeMethod` call in a try-catch statement.

 We use the returned result to update our user interface state in `_batteryLevel` inside `setState`.